mohamed255255/Parking-Reservation-System/README.md

 - 💳 **Payment & Billing**
   - Parking fees calculated based on stay duration
-  - Secure PayMob integration for digital payments , handled idempotency,security and webhook
+  - Secure PayMob integration for digital payments , handled idempotency , HMAC verification
   - Automated email receipts sent after payment
   - store payment transactions in the DB

 - 📦 **Deployment & Reliability**
   - Dockerized for deployment readiness
   - used github actions for CI / CD
+  - used AWS (EC2 , VPC , Terraform)
   - Unit tested with JUnit5 & Mockito

+  -  designed DB schema that follows normalization for optimized queries and indexes
+  -  used @Transactional for dependent steps and data integrety
+  -  used validations for columns in the entity layer

 ---